XueweiCao/SAE-GPCC/datasets/README.md

 ## Structure
-For training and testing, your directory structure should look like this
+For training and testing, your directory structure should look like this:
 `datasets` <br/>
  `├──train`  <br/>
  `└──test`  <br/>